Sunanda K. Datta-Ray: Personal history

-Datta Ray was born 13 December 1937 in Calcutta, and educated at La Martiniere for Boys School, Calcutta.
+Datta Ray was born 13 December 1937 in kolkata, and educated at La Martiniere for Boys School, Kolkata.
 After graduating in English from the University of Calcutta, Datta-Ray trained as a chartered accountant in England.

 In 1958 he was with the Stockport Advertiser, and in 1959 with the Northern Echo.
 In 1960 he joined The Statesman as junior London correspondent.
 In 1960–62 he was The Statesmans roving features editor, and 1962–68 the Sunday Magazine editor.
 In 1980–1986 he rose to be Deputy editor and became editor in 1986.

 A Hindu – though his mother is of the Brahmo Samaj – Datta-Ray had a Catholic wedding in Australia to a Bengali woman whom he met in Sydney.

 Datta-Ray sees himself as the product of the intermeshing of high-caste Bengali society and upper-class English society throughout the 18th and 19th centuries which, writes Datta-Ray, has now 'vanished'.
 Known as the Ingabanga, Datta-Ray defined his society thus:

 It meant "England-worshipping Bengali" for Rabindranath Tagore.
 Krishna Dutta and W. Andrew Robinson translated it as "Anglomaniacs".
 It was always an outsider's description, never used by anglicised Bengalis themselves.
 Born in the heartland of that world, my grandmother spoke always of "the set".

 Datta-Ray is a direct descendant of B.L.Gupta who was one of three Indians (the others were Surendranath Banerjea and Romesh Chunder Dutt) who in 1869, after tackling British ethnic nationalism, became the first Indian civilian in the Indian Civil Service.
 B.L.
 Gupta was educated at University College London.
 Datta-Ray's grandfather, K.P.
 Basu, went to Downing College, Cambridge and Basu's sister is the mother of India's former Chief of Army Staff Shankar Roychowdhury.
 Another ancestor is Jatin Sen Gupta and his wife the English woman Nellie Sengupta who was the first woman President of the Indian National Congress.
 Datta-Ray's father was a student at the London School of Economics.

-Datta-Ray's is a member of the India International Centre and London's Travellers Club.
-He is also a member of the Bengal Club and the Calcutta Club.
-He resigned from the National Liberal Club (London).